 Rankings to be used for entries are the 52-week ATP Rankings.
 A Protected Ranking can be used to enter provided the player’s Protected Ranking is valid through the entry deadline for which he is eligible.
 Protected Ranking will not be used for team seeding.

 At the second entry deadline (13 November), the remaining five countries (Nos.
 20-24) will qualify and all qualified players from all teams will be committed.

 A player who changes nationality after the entry deadline will not be eligible to play for his new country in the current year.
 A player may only play ATP Cup for one country during his career.

 When will the teams be announced?

-The top 18 teams will be announced shortly after the 13 September deadline.
-The remaining six teams will be announced at the 13 November deadline.
+The Top 18 teams and Australia were announced 13 September.
+The remaining five teams will be announced at the 13 November deadline.

 I want to see a particular player in action.
 When are they playing?

-The remaining six countries will be announced mid-November, along with the full playing list.
+The remaining five countries will be announced mid-November, along with the full playing list.
 Each tie involves match-ups of the two top-ranked singles players and the two second-ranked singles players, followed by doubles.
-Selection for those matchups will be finalised 12pm the day before the Tie.
+Selection for those match-ups will be finalised 12 noon the day before the Tie.